FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 This will update the secrets.json either from an emtpy one with only {}, to one that already has some accounts in.
 I recommend ALWAYS running this one before doing claims or payouts.

+If you are using the axie.management integration, the command is as follows:

+    axie-utils-managed-gen-secrets secrets.json TOKEN

+Change the TOKEN for the one you receive from axie.management.
+Find it following this [link](https://tracker.axie.management/profile).

 ## Mass Update Secrets

 For this command you will need a file called update.csv.
 It needs to be inside the folder that holds your json and csv files.
 Then the command is as follows: